About IDHD/DHD, University of Illinois at Chicago

 IDHD is unique in that it is one of the only UCEDDs that is also an academic department.

-It is through the Department of Disability and Human Development (DHD) that the Illinois UCEDD offers much of its pre-service training activities.
-IDHD/DHD is home to the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program for the State of Illinois.
+It is through the Department of Disability and Human Development (DHD) that the Illinois UCEDD offers much of its pre-service training activities: graduate and undergraduate studies, certificate and fellowship programs.
+The DHD Disability Studies program is the first PhD program dedicated to Disability Studies in the United States and one of the few in the world.
+IDHD/DHD is also home to the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program for the State of Illinois.
 An internationally recognized center for the study of disabilities, IDHD/DHD conducts scholarship and community-based service across the spectrum of disability, including advocacy, culture, education, health promotion, history, policy, and technology.

 What is a UCEDD?